tssajo/Minify/README.md

   If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above npm install command.
 You can also leave out `uglifycss`, etc.<br><br>
-  If you already have some or all of the above Node.js CLI apps installed on your system then it is recommended to update them all to the latest version with the following command:
+  If you already have some or all of the above Node.js CLI apps installed on your system then it is recommended to update them all to the latest version with the following command:<br><br>
   `npm update -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`<br><br>
   Please test that the installed Node.js CLI apps are available via your `PATH`, here is how:<br><br>
-  Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command, for example:<br><br>
+  Still from a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) issue the following command, for example:<br><br>
   `cleancss --version`<br><br>
   You should see a version number.
 But if you see an error message such as `command not found` or something similar